SRombauts/UEPlasticPlugin/README.md

 Why: if you want the latest features, performance improvements and bug fixes that are missing from Unreal integrated plugin.

- 1. Download the [latest binary release UE4PlasticPlugin-x.x.x.zip](https://github.com/PlasticSCM/UE4PlasticPlugin/releases) targeting your UE4 version.
+ 1. Download the [latest binary release UE5PlasticPlugin-x.x.x.zip](https://github.com/PlasticSCM/UEPlasticPlugin/releases) targeting your UE5 version (resp UE4).
  2. Either:
      1. Unzip the content of the ZIP directly at the root of your project folder.
-        This creates a "Plugins/UE4PlasticPlugin/" subdirectory into your project.
+        This creates a "Plugins/UEPlasticPlugin/" subdirectory into your project.
         This is the way to go to use Plastic SCM only on a specific project.
-     2. Unzip the content of the ZIP in the Engine/ directory of UE4.x directly for all your projects (for instance "C:\Program Files\Epic Games\4.25\Engine\") This creates a "UE4PlasticPlugin" folder into the "Plugins/" subdirectory.
+     2. Unzip the content of the ZIP in the Engine/ directory of UE4.x directly for all your projects (for instance "C:\Program Files\Epic Games\4.25\Engine\") This creates a "UEPlasticPlugin" folder into the "Plugins/" subdirectory.
         This is the way to enable Plastic SCM for all Unreal Engine projects.
  3. Then, launch your Unreal project, click on the Source Control icon "Connect to Source", select "Plastic SCM".